Haiker

 2. Open any Hacker News story or comment — the text is automatically translated into your target language when displayed

-3. When you write a reply in your language, Haiker translates it to English before posting
+3. When you write a reply in your language, tap the translate button to convert your draft into English before posting

 4. Both the original and translated text are visible

-This means you can read in Chinese and reply in Chinese, and your comment appears in English on Hacker News — without ever switching keyboards or using a separate translation tool.
+This means you can read in Chinese, write your reply in Chinese, then tap the translate button so your comment appears in English on Hacker News — without switching keyboards or using a separate translation tool.

 Login and privacy